tangentsoft/pidp8i/examples/README.md

 "07" in the lower two digits of the fourth instruction, 3207.

-## Option 3: Loading Programs from Paper Tape
+## Option 3: Loading a Program from Paper Tape

+The `palbart` assembly process described above also produces paper tape output files in RIM format in `bin/*.pt`.

-The `example/*.pt` files shipped with the software distribution are in RIM format, so the simple way to load them into your PiDP-8/I is to copy them to USB sticks, one file per stick.
-The following is distilled from the [How to Use the PiDP-8/I][howto] section of the PiDP-8/I
+The simplest way to load these assembly examples into your PiDP-8/I is to copy each such file to a USB stick, one file per stick.
+Then, load the paper tape into the simulated PDP-8/I's core memory.

-documentation:
+The following is distilled from the [How to Use the PiDP-8/I][howto] section of the PiDP-8/I documentation:

 1. Set the IF switches (first white group) to 001, and toggle `Sing Step` to reboot the simulator into the high-speed RIM loader.
 If the